[ Printer Friendly Version ] [ Report Abuse ]

 “How do I know that?
 How can I believe a word you say?” he exclaimed as he threw his hands in the air in frustration.
 “First you leave me in the dark and then you curse my bloody girlfriend!
 How can I trust you at all?”

 “How can I believe anything you say?” the Slytherin taunted as she flicked ash off the end of her cigarette and sat down on one of the empty desks.
-“You said you were going to be here every Sunday with helpful information and clearly you broke that promise... and to be honest, since you're not really giving me anything helpful, you're breaking it twice.”
+“You said you were going to be here every Sunday with helpful information and clearly you broke that promise ... and to be honest, since you're not really giving me anything helpful, you're breaking it twice.”

-Peter felt his chest heave with annoyance and irritation as he inhaled sharply.
-Something inside him finally snapped and he felt a rage slowly start to fizzle throughout his nervous system.
-Luciana, however, continued to smoke her cigarette as she stared at him hungrily and waited for his response.
+Peter felt his chest heave with annoyance and irritation as he inhaled sharply; something inside him finally snapped and he felt rage slowly start to fizzle throughout his nervous system.
+Luciana, however, continued to smoke her cigarette as she stared at him and waited for his response.